holochain-open-dev/file-storage/ui/README.md

 This will build the static storybook site, and deploy it directly in the `gh-pages` of your repository.

-After this, it will be accessible in the appropriate Github Pages URL (eg. https://holochain-open-dev.github.io/calendar-events-module).
+After this, it will be accessible in the appropriate Github Pages URL (https://holochain-open-dev.github.io/file-storage-module).

 ## Publishing in a branch on this repository